Implementing a Custom onUnmounted Hook in Vue (TypeScript)

 Constraints

-• The hook must be implemented using Vue 3's Composition API.
+- The solution must be compatible with Vue 3's Composition API.

 Notes